-Powerschool is an online grading program that provides parents with access to their students' grades and attendance at any time.
+Aeries is an online grading program that provides parents with access to their students' grades and attendance at any time.
 We recommend that parents with students in grades 4th-8th request a password from the front office.
-Once a password has been obtained, it is recommended that parents visit Powerschool weekly to see their students' progress and contact the teacher with questions in regards to their academics.
-Parents have access to their 4th-8th students' grades at http://powerschool.ncjusd.k12.ca.us.
+Once a password has been obtained, it is recommended that parents visit Aeries weekly to see their students' progress and contact the teacher with questions in regards to their academics.
+Parents have access to their 4th-8th students' grades at login.aeries.com.